-C.A.S.E.'s mission is improving the lives of children who have been adopted or in foster care and their families through counseling, lifelong education, and a growing national network of trained professionals.
-C.A.S.E. is a national leader in mental health services for the adoption and foster care community.
+C.A.S.E.'s mission is to improve the well-being and permanence of children and their families by providing adoption competent mental health services, advancing learning to build a responsive national network of professionals, and transforming policy and practice through research and advocacy.
 C.A.S.E. is a 501 (c) (3) charitable organization.